nkabbara/nkabbara.github.io/books/unlimited-memory.md

 buy-url: https://a.co/d/fZpWKI6
 ---

+_Writing this in the first person to see how it feels._

 Since high school, I had been memorizing by rote repetition.
 It turns out that that's the least effective way to memorize.
 Our mind is setup to memorize differently.
 This books showed me how.

 If I believed my limitations, then my life will be bounded by them.
 So step zero is to assume that my memory is limitless.
 Use [Useful Not True](/books/useful-not-true) notes for help on this.[^2]

 [^2]: if you need motivation and guidance specific to memory work, reread the first three chapters of Unlimited Memory.

-## The first C: Setting Up the Mental Space
+## The first C: Concentrate: Setting Up the Mental Space

 You need to have a very specific purpose for why you're memorizing the material at hand.
 Is it to impress someone?
 To learn a language?
 To learn the basics of some field then create or excel in it?
 With a clear purpose, you'll eat the material up.
 Without one, boredom will take over.
 Use the PIC principle[^1].

 More dangerous than boredom is worry.
 Worry is the opposite of peace and you need peace of mind to concentrate. **Eliminate worry** then come back to memorize [^3].
+Learn to practice peace, because if you have no attention you have no retention.

 [^3]: You don’t worry because you care; you worry because that is what you have learned to do.
 Worry is a creative mental process.
 By asking yourself “what if” questions, you set your mind up to worry.
 If you consistently ask, “What if I lose my job?”
 “What if I crash my car?”
 “What if criminals attack me?” then you will create “movies” in your mind that constantly loop those scenarios and cultivate a state of worry.
 Rather, say to yourself, “What would I do if I lost my job?” or “What would I do if I crashed my car?”
 The movies created by these questions don’t loop you into worry.
 They give you action steps that direct your mind. **Create a procedure for different scenarios and make peace with your thinking.**

 [^1]: PIC principle: Purpose: keep the purpose front of mind the whole time.
 The more specific the more it will help you concentrate on the data.
 Interest: Attention deficits are mostly interest deficits.
 Your mind never wanders; it moves toward more interesting things.
 So learn how to generate interest by linking what you're learning and memorizing to how it will affect the physical world, i.e. find a direct link between the material and your goal.
 Curiosity: ask motivational questions that pique your curiosity so you dig deeper into the data.
 How much capable will memorizing this make me?
 What's the limit?
 Will show me new ways of doing things?

-Learn to practice peace, because if you have no attention you have no retention.

 ## The Second C: Creativity